JAlcocerT/JAlcocerT/content/blog/da-jira.md

 #pandoc "Ebook-cover-SSGs.epub" -o "renderedPDF.pdf" --pdf-engine=xelatex
 ```

-> Which you can send to your kindle or read with Foliate Desktop App
+> Which you can send to your kindle or read with `Foliate/okular/calibre` Desktop Apps

+> > Pdf to epub with: https://omnitools.app/pdf/pdf-to-epub

 ### Md to PDF